AndrewBudd/s3_downloader/README.md

 It follows this simple process:

-1. Get an iterator for the keys in the bucket1
+1. Get an iterator for the keys in the bucket
 1. Step through each key
  1. If the key has a storage_class of GLACIER, skip it
  1. If the key already exists as a file in the to_download directory, skip it